DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
-After above process, it was decided to encode categorical features and manipulate data received through above process to data standardization as shown in the figure 11 below, Reason for using “astype” method is to convert column data to object type.
-Which is helps to reduce usage of memory space.
+After the above process, it was decided to encode categorical features and manipulate data received through the above process to data standardization as shown in figure 11 below, Reason for using the “astype” method is to convert column data to object type.
+Which is helps to reduce the usage of memory space.
 </p>

 <img style="display:block;text-align:center" src="Encoding categorical features.PNG" alt="Encoding categorical features" >